marcel-maqsood/Mezzio-Middleware-FormHandler/README.md

 ## Documentation

-At the bottom of the Doc, i'll show you a quick Example on how the config is build like.
+At the bottom of the Doc, i'll show you a quick example on how the config is build like.

 ### The Implementation ###
 To Implement the Middleware, just add a Route to your routes files that passes it's request into the middleware: